olliw42/fastmavlink/generator/README.md

 * fmav_gen.py: This script, which is located in the root folder, runs a GUI based on tkinter.
 This might be the easiest approach.

-* fmav_generate_c_library.py: This script, which is located in the tools/ folder, is what I use to recreate the the C code in the c_library folder.
+* fmav_generate_c_library.py: This script, which is located in the tools/ folder, is what I use to recreate the C code in the c_library/ folder.
 I also use copies of it with adapted path and file names (which you can easily do in the top section of the script) in order to create the fastMavlink C code for my other projects.
 It makes it easy to also use home-grown dialects or development, and is obviously also suitable for automated build systems.

-The MAVLink XML definition files are not part of fastMavlink and are also not included.
+The MAVLink XML definition files are not part of fastMavlink and are not included.
 Therefore, you need to host them somewhere else on your system, and make the code generator be aware of the location.

 A good and common approach could be to clone or submodule both the fastMavlink and mavlink repos into the same folder, like xyzpath/fastMavlink and xyzpath/mavlink.
 When using the GUI fmav_gui.py, you simply browse to the location.
-With (a copy of) fmav_generate_c_library.py you simply specify it in the respective variable (the script should be self explaning).
+With (a copy of) fmav_generate_c_library.py you simply specify the location in the respective variable (the script should be self explaning).